Image Search with AI Models

 In the scope of our project, the ResNet model[4], grounded in CNN architecture, and the CLIP model[5], which is built upon transformer technology, were selected as the fundamental frameworks for feature extraction.
 We have meticulously performed a series of validation and optimization experiments to enhance and confirm the efficacy of these two robust models.

-ResNet is an emblematic model architecture that epitomizes CNN-based deep learning methodologies.
-In our project's pre-processing phase, preceding the application of ResNet for feature extraction (Relu is a common activation function), we implemented a methodology reminiscent of face recognition.
-Through extensive data augmentation processes, we generated pairs of identical or closely related samples and utilized Focal loss[6] to train a sophisticated multi-class classifier.
+We generated pairs of identical or closely related samples through extensive data augmentation processes and used Focal loss[6] to train a sophisticated multi-class classifier.
 For the actual feature extraction process, we stripped away the classifier layer of the model and repurposed the remaining structure to capture the feature vectors.
-Common practice dictates setting the feature dimensionality to 512 or a higher value to ensure comprehensive feature representation.
+Standard practice dictates setting the feature dimensionality to 512 or a higher value to ensure comprehensive feature representation.

 figure 4 Residual learning: a building block.png